 A good wine paired with Prosciutto di Parma can make any meal extraordinary, but what about the perfect beer?
 Often overlooked, beer can complement prosciutto dishes seamlessly by balancing out the saltiness and providing a crispy, smooth finish.
-Below, beverage writer and Certified Cicerone, Ethan Fixell, presents his suggestions for the top beer and prosciutto pairings, including brews that go together with some of our own Prosciutto di Parma recipes.
+Below, beverage writer and Certified Cicerone, Ethan Fixell, presents his suggestions for the top prosciutto and craft beer pairings, including brews that go together with some of our own Prosciutto di Parma recipes.

 Prosciutto-Wrapped Melon + Fruit Beer